nlee98/nlee98/README.md

 ### Hi there 👋

 My name is Nick.
-I am a Bioinformatics Analyst at the Scripps Research Institute, where I work on back- and front-end development for web applications.
+I am a Bioinformatics Analyst at the Scripps Research Institute, where I primarily work on back- and front-end development for web applications.

 This GitHub contains repositories for professional projects and for the final projects for USD's Masters in Applied Data Science Program (completed in August 2023),